 A graduate student in the English department at the University of California, Berkeley, I am the father of three brilliant and beautiful children- Estrella Maria, age 12; Ephraim John, age 9; and Seva James, age 5.

-I enjoy writing poetry, which I currently self-publish under the moniker #JAA.
+I write poetry, which I self-publish under the moniker #JAA.

 I teach literature, composition and writing on a wide range of subjects including 20th century American and British Literature, Race & Ethnicity in American film, Children’s Literature, Chicana/o & Latina/o Literature, and The Victorian Period.

 I am currently an instructor for the Bay Area-based SAT Prep company Perfect 1600.